 There's no “right” way to get organized.
-You'll need to be creative and flexible until you discover what works best for you.
-Here are some tips and suggestions from successful students and adults:
+Teens need to be creative and flexible until they discover what works best for them.
+Here are some tips and suggestions from successful students and adults.

-- If you work well with technology, use organizer software on a computer, a PDA (personal digital assistant, e.g., Palm Pilot), or organizer-wrist watch.
+- If you work well with technology, use organizer software on a computer, a smartphone or tablet.

 - Retype your class notes and save them (with dates and course titles) on your computer.
-You might also want to save a copy on a CD or portable memory device.
+You can email them to yourself for easy access or use file-sharing software like Dropbox.

-- Write reminders on self-stick notepads or keep list pads around your room, by your desk, in your notebooks, and even by your bedside to write down things as your think of them.
+- Write reminders on sticky notes or keep list pads around your room, by your desk, in your notebooks, and even by your bedside to write down things as your think of them.
 Be sure to collect these notes and consolidate all of the reminders on a single “to-do” list every day.

 - Divide your notebooks into sections for each subject.
 Hole punch and insert handouts or assignments in the appropriate notebook sections.
 Be sure to use dividers, and consider using different colored tabs for each subject.

 - If you tend to lose papers, try using a zipper binder to keep track of homework assignments.

 - Create a system for tracking papers.
 A file cabinet might work well, or you can find a cardboard box large enough to fit file folders, label a folder for each subject, and insert papers in the appropriate file folders in the box.

 - Keep keys on a big ring so that you can find them easily, or use a brightly-colored key chain.
 If you store homework assignments and other important papers digitally, you can transfer these documents onto a USB device that can attach to your keychain.